joshuaeckroth/cse230-website/homework/homework-4.markdown

 The data is stored in arrays of some variety.

-> Your program should display the information, then below that provide a menu of options; it’s up to you how this this done.
+> Your program should display the information, then below that provide a menu of options; it's up to you how this this done.
 E.g.,

 > ...lab assignments shown...